 - Affidavit of title and ALTA statement.
 Here, the seller swears to the title insurance company to have done nothing to cloud the house’s title and to know of no unrecorded contracts, easements, or leases regarding the property.
 The seller signs the affidavit, but both you and the seller sign the ALTA statement to finalize your request for title insurance.

 Once all the documents are signed, you will be given a complete set for your records.
-Some closing agents will put them onto a CD for you.
+Some closing agents will put them in digital form for you.
 Keep everything in a safe place, such as a safe deposit box.
-Don’t assume that your closing company will keep a copy for you — they are allowed to toss most of your records after five to seven years.
+Don’t assume that your closing company will keep a copy for you—they are allowed to toss most of your records after five to seven years.